H-1B Fiscal Year 2023 Is Here

-The H-1B program allows companies in the United States to temporarily employ foreign workers in occupations that require the theoretical and practical application of a body of highly specialized knowledge and a bachelor’s degree or higher in the specific specialty, or its equivalent.
+The H-1B program allows companies in the United States to temporarily employ foreign workers in occupations that require the The H-1B program allows companies in the United States to temporarily employ foreign workers in occupations that require the theoretical and practical application of a body of highly specialized knowledge and a bachelor’s degree or higher in the specific specialty, or its equivalent.
 Generally, any position which requires a bachelor’s degree or higher in a specific specialty may qualify as an H-1B specialty occupation, but high-demand fields for the competitive visas include science, engineering and information technology.
 There is an annual limitation of 65,000 visas, which are renewable for up to six (6) years (or longer in certain circumstances).
-An additional 20,000 visas are set aside exclusively for beneficiaries who hold a U.S. master’s or doctoral degree.
-These petitions are generally subject to a random lottery due to demand outpacing numerical limitations and compete for employment start dates of October 1st.
-In Fiscal Year 2021, U.S. Citizenship and Immigration Services (USCIS) received nearly 275,000 registrations between March 1st and March 20th.
-This was a 37% increase over the FY 2020 filing season.
+Foreign workers who hold a U.S. master’s or doctoral degree are eligible for an additional 20,000 visas set aside exclusively for the advanced degree exemption.
+But, H-1B registrations/petitions are generally subject to a random electronic lottery due to demand outpacing numerical limitations and compete for employment start date of October 1.
+For Fiscal Year 2022, U.S. Citizenship and Immigration Services (USCIS) received 308,613 H-1B registrations between March 9 and March 25, 2021.
+This was a 12.5% increase over the FY 2021 filing season.

 What to Keep in Mind

-Cap-Gap: Historically, F-1 students whose Optional Practical Training (OPT) expired prior to October 1st, and who were not eligible for or chose not to pursue an extension of their OPT based on a degree in a science, technology, engineering or mathematics (STEM) field, have been eligible for an interim period of employment authorization referred to as “Cap-Gap” if a cap-subject H-1B petition requesting a change of status was filed on the student’s behalf and selected for processing.
+Cap-Gap: Historically, F-1 students in Optional Practical Training (OPT) and who were not eligible for or chose not to pursue an extension of their OPT (available for a qualifying degree in a science, technology, engineering or mathematics (STEM) field), have been eligible for an interim period of employment authorization, referred to as “Cap-Gap Extension” if a cap-subject H-1B petition requesting a change of status was filed on the student’s behalf and selected for processing.

 What to Do Now